vzhestkov/venvjail/bundle.md

  - `debbuild` is not processing `%exclude` in `%files`, it could be the root cause of the previous issue.

 In brief, it seems `debbuild` wors fine for simple `spec`, but not processing the complex `spec` with complex macroses.

+## BUGs:
+- [1180101](https://github.com/SUSE/spacewalk/issues/13493) - L3: Hardware refresh fails for the clients with many devices
+  PRs for `salt/openSUSE-3000` and `3000.3` are created, not required for upstream as already implemented in `development` branch
+- [1179831](https://github.com/SUSE/spacewalk/issues/13407) - Scheduled SSH-Push Tasks throws Exception and cause Salt-API to fail
+  The PTF provided, no feedback from the first customer, but one more customer reporting the issue and the PTF already provided
+- [1179990](https://github.com/SUSE/spacewalk/issues/13448) - tracebacks on invalid certs and missing mail configuration PRs for Uyuni/Manager 4.1/Manager 4.0 created
+- [1179937](https://github.com/SUSE/spacewalk/issues/13452) - pkg.info_installed returns duplicate entries
+  No actions needed as the root cause is the wrong data in RPM DB on the affected system
+- [1179633](https://github.com/SUSE/spacewalk/issues/13380) - Schedule autoinstallation fails for ppc64le clients with ISE
+  Fixed directly on the test system to check, waiting for feedback from Don Vosburg
+- [1174855](https://github.com/SUSE/spacewalk/issues/13093) - salt-minion-3000-46.101.1 spams log file
+  PRs created for `salt/openSUSE-3000` and `3000.3`.
+Could be simplified using constant sleep time, the provided version is less verbose in long term.

+## Other:
+- [13363](https://github.com/SUSE/spacewalk/issues/13363) - python3 porting: susemanager-schema contains a python2 tool called "blend"
+  Ported `blend` to Python3.
+Ported version is still compatible with Python3.
+PRs created for Uyuni/Manager 4.1 (Manager 4.0 has different version of `blend` with `Oracle` compatibility).
+The tool is used only during package build.